-He will never stop loving you.
-Our Heavenly Father speaks these words to us in the Bible: "My steadfast (unwavering, always ongoing) love shall not depart from you."
-(Isaiah 54:10) God proved His love for us in this way: "God so loved the world that He gave His only Son, so that whoever believes in Him may not die but may have eternal life."
-(John 3:16) • Let's pray this right now and every day this week: Heavenly Father, help me to know how much You truly love me.
-Suggested Picture of Our Heavenly Father The week of October 29 A Minute with Jesus 3.
-God gave you a soul that will live forever.
+God will never stop loving me.
+Our Heavenly Father speaks these words to me in the Bible: "My steadfast (unwavering, always ongoing) love shall not depart from you" (Isaiah 54:10).
+God proved His love for me in this way: "God so loved the world that He gave His only Son, so that whoever believes in Him may not die but may have eternal life" (John 3:16).
+God's boundless love includes Jesus establishing one Church and instituting seven Sacraments so that we may be united with Him.
+The closest union we can have with Jesus on earth is receiving the Eucharist - His own Body and Blood.

+- Let's pray this right now and every day this week: Heavenly Father, help me to know how much You truly love me. - This week, read how nothing can separate us from the love of Jesus Christ, except our own choice to reject His love in Romans 8:35, 37-38. - Suggested Picture of Our Heavenly Father

+3. God gave you a soul that will live forever.

 God created you with a body and a soul.
 Your soul allows you to think and choose.
 Your soul gives you the power to choose what is right and good, most importantly to choose to love God and be faithful to Him.
 We choose to receive God's love when we receive Jesus in Holy Communion at Mass.

-• Let's pray this right now and every day this week: Heavenly Father, help me to always choose to love and be faithful to You.

-Suggested Picture of Our Heavenly Father
+- Let's pray this right now and every day this week: Heavenly Father, help me to always choose to love and be faithful to You. - Suggested Picture of Our Heavenly Father

-The week of Nov.
-5
+The week of November 5

 4. God wants you to spend eternity with Him.